Close icon

 • Campus address

-University of Bath, Claverton Down, Bath, Bath And North East Somerset, BA2 7AY, England
+Main Site, Claverton Down, Bath, Bath And North East Somerset, BA2 7AY, United Kingdom

-The university's community is made up of over 20,000 students.
-Around one-third come from outside the UK, representing 153 nationalities around the world.
+The university's community comprises over 20,000 students.
+Around one-third come from outside the UK, representing 152 nationalities from around the world.

 The International Support Service offers an international orientation programme and mentoring scheme to help students settle into life in the UK.

-University of Bath alumni can be found contributing positively in countries worldwide, and many continue their association with Bath long after graduation.
+University of Bath alumni can be found contributing positively in countries worldwide.
+Many continue their association with Bath long after graduation.

 Subject rankings